medic/cht-user-management/scripts/deploy/medic-deploy.md

 To prepare a deployment, use the following steps to ensure your environment is properly configured.
 The `helm install` and `helm upgrade` commands should be run in the `./scripts/deploy` directory in this repo.

-1. Check the image is [published](https://github.com/medic/cht-user-management/tree/main#publishing-new-docker-images) to [ECR](https://gallery.ecr.aws/medic/cht-user-management)
+1. Check that the current main and work images are [published](https://github.com/medic/cht-user-management/tree/main#publishing-new-docker-images) to [ECR](https://gallery.ecr.aws/medic/cht-user-management)
-2. Update the `tag:` in the respective `values.yaml` file located in the [values folder](https://github.com/medic/cht-user-management/blob/main/scripts/deploy/values/) to match the version you wish to deploy.
+2. Ensure the `tag:` in the respective `values.yaml` file located in the [values folder](https://github.com/medic/cht-user-management/blob/main/scripts/deploy/values/) is the version you wish to deploy.
 3. Ensure your local system has the latest charts by running:
 ```bash
 helm repo update medic